 A few years after becoming a mom, I realized I needed massive help with my morning routine.

-I regularly woke up to the sound of children bickering over a toy (which meant I instantly became a referee); or to a child that needed to be nursed, bathed, fed and played with (you know the drill all too well, mama).
+Before I had a regular morning routine, I regularly woke up to the sound of children bickering over a toy (which meant I instantly became a referee); or to a child that needed to be nursed, bathed, fed and played with (you know the drill all too well, mama).

 Finally I realized my big problem: I’d been waking up to a household that was already happening.